With so many demands on your kid’s time, it can be difficult for them to juggle all their expectations.

 An after school chores checklist may be just the thing to help them.

-In addition to school work and extra-curricular activities, chores are another responsibility expected of many children.
+In addition to school work and extra-curricular activities, chores for kids are another responsibility expected of them.

 With so much on their plate, it’s important to help your kids stay organized so they’re sure to get everything accomplished.

 An after school chores checklist is a great way to keep your kids on track when they get home from school.